mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Group members whose local MLS state is lost or corrupted can reinitialize their state by re-joining the group as a new member and removing the member representing their earlier state.
-An application can require that a client performing such a reinitialization proof its prior membership with a PSK.
+An application can require that a client performing such a reinitialization prove its prior membership with a PSK.

 Reinitializing in this way does not provide the member with access to group messages from during the state loss window, but enables proof of